AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

 🔹 Q: How do I back up my pipeline data?

-✅: Backup MySQL and Qdrant volumes using:
+✅: Backup Qdrant volumes using:

                             docker cp <container_id>:/path/to/data .